CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/orders.md

 *  **Web store**

-   Limits orders list to orders that were placed in given [webstore](coperncia-docs:MarketingSuite/magento-integration/object/webstore).
+   Limits the list to orders that were placed in the given [webstore](coperncia-docs:MarketingSuite/magento-integration/object/webstore).

 *  **Currency**

-   Limits orders list to orders that were placed with use of given [currency](coperncia-docs:MarketingSuite/magento-integration/object/currency).
+   Limits orders list to orders that were placed with use of a given [currency](coperncia-docs:MarketingSuite/magento-integration/object/currency).

 *  **IP address**

-   Limtis orders list to orders that were placed with use of given IP address.
+   Limtis orders list to orders that were placed with use of a given IP address.